-To rent a car in Vilnius is a good transportation alternative and makes sense if you wish to explore the nearby area.
-Many tourists prefer to organise day trips to Druskininkai, Elektrenai, Trakai, Ukmerge or Varena.
+To rent a car in Vilnius is an excellent transportation alternative and makes sense if you wish to explore the nearby area.
+Many tourists prefer to organize day trips to Druskininkai, Elektrenai, Trakai, Ukmerge or Varena.

-Vilnius International airport is the largest one in Lithuania according to passenger traffic.
-The airport is located 6 km south of Vilnius and it’s fairly easy to organise your airport transfer.
+Vilnius International Airport is the largest one in Lithuania according to passenger traffic.
+It is 6 km south of Vilnius, and it’s relatively easy to organize your airport transfer.

-Public transport is the cheapest option to get from Vilnius airport to city centre, especially for solo travellers.
+Public transport is the cheapest option to get from Vilnius International to the city centre, especially for solo travellers.
 There is a direct railway link from the city centre to Vilnius airport and the travel time is only 7 minutes.
 The railway stop is next to the passenger terminal.

-The official taxi rank is located outside the terminal and you can take an airport taxi from there.
-They charge by the meter and there is an official price list regarding the starting fee and cost per km.
-During the night and during weekends, the cost is higher.
+The official taxi rank is outside the terminal, and you can take an airport taxi from there.
+They charge by the meter, and there is an official price list regarding the starting fee and cost per km.
+During the night and weekends, the cost is higher.

 Another option is to book a private Vilnius airport transfer with a trusted provider.
-We can arrange a safe and comfortable transfer from Vilnius airport for you, customised according to your preferences.
-Whether you are travelling alone or with a larger group of people, we have an extensive fleet of vehicles which include sedan cars, minibuses and buses, as well as, luxury vehicles.
+We can arrange a safe and comfortable transfer from Vilnius airport for you, customized according to your preferences.
+Whether you are travelling alone or with a larger group of people, we have an extensive fleet of vehicles which include sedan cars, minibuses and buses, as well as luxury vehicles.

 The driver will be waiting for you at the meeting point and help you with the luggage.
-This is a door-to-door airport transfer, without making additional stops on the way, unless it’s upon your request.
-The fare for booking a Vilnius airport taxi is fixed and you don’t have to worry about overcharging, as this is an all-inclusive price without hidden charges.
-It is especially cost effective for larger groups, as the cost of the airport taxi is split among the passengers.
+It is a door-to-door transfer, without making additional stops on the way, unless it’s upon your request.
+The fare for booking a Vilnius airport taxi is fixed, and you don’t have to worry about overcharging, as this is an all-inclusive price without hidden charges.
+It is exceptionally cost-effective for larger groups, as the cost of the airport taxi is split among the passengers.